hayes/prisma-ts-perf-issue/README.md

 This repo has a small reproduction of the issue.
 I'm not sure if it's technically a bug, but I am hoping there is a way to optimize this case.

+* `src/index.ts` has a very simple reproduction of the issue
+* `src/prisma-client.d.ts` includes a slightly simplified version of types generated from the prisma schema in the `prisma`.

+The `prisma-client` types serve as a stand-in for any large complex type.

+It has a slightly simplified version of a prisma-client generated from the schema in the prisma directory.

 ## Reproduction steps:

 To generate diagnostics with the problem present: